-Luckily, I attended the Museum Night in May and Mogosoaia Palace was our choice, for me and Oana.
+Luckily, I attended the Museum Night in May and Mogosoaia Palace was my choice.

 Mogosoaia is situated north-north-west of Bucharest, approximately 15 minutes from the center by car.
 Unfortunately, you cannot go by subway, otherwise you can be sure that I would go more often.
 The best is good old masina (car).

 Entering through the official entrance of the park, you will follow a long path through the trees, across a large ground of green grass.
 Gradually, large buildings appear, and before reaching the viewpoint of the entrance, you face the church of St. George.